pbadler/forecasting-course-short/assignments/intro_to_forecasting.md

 6. *Optional bonus question* If you use function `auto.arima()` to fit these models, would your answer to questions 1-5 change?
 (Remember to set `seasonal=FALSE`.)

-7. *Optional bonus question* Would your answers to questions 1-5 change if you fit a Gompertz population model?
-To do this, you should only have to add one line of code in between preliminary steps 2 and 3.
-Refer to [this lecture](./../lectures/relate-AR1-to-popn-model) for hints.

 Submit your group's code along with a separate document containing answers to the questions as an attachment in an email to Peter.